NetSparkleUpdater/NetSparkle/UPGRADING.md

 * Added `nullability` compatibility to core and UI libraries (#595)
   * Base language version is now 8.0 (9.0 for Avalonia), but this is only used for nullability compatibility (compile-time), so this shouldn't affect older projects (`.NET 4.6.2`, `netstandard2.0`) and is thus a non-breaking change
 * Fixed initialization issue in DownloadProgressWindow (WinForms) icon use
+* Added `JsonAppCastGenerator` to read/write app casts from/to JSON (use with app cast generator option `--output-type`)

 ## Updating from 0.X or 1.X to 2.X